-The financial statements have been prepared on the historical cost basis except as otherwise described in the notes below.
+The financial statements are prepared on a historical cost basis except as otherwise described in the notes below.

 2.3 Functional and presentation currency

 These financial statements are presented in Singapore dollars, which is the Company's functional currency.
 All financial information presented in Singapore dollars have been rounded to the nearest thousand, unless otherwise stated.